NC State students can choose from 15 Living and Learning Villages, covering a variety of interests.

 Black Male Initiative

-The Black Male Initiative strives to establish a brotherhood and develop leaders among black male students in the Avent Ferry Complex.
+The Black Male Initiative strives to establish brotherhood and develop leaders among black male students in the Avent Ferry Complex.
 The group works together to break through unique challenges facing black males.

 - Attend workshops on resume building and personal branding